Bigizic/monty/bf/README.md

 ### ASCII VALUE:
 a = 97 and the rest of the alphabet is gotten by incrementing {a++} i.e adding one to a to get the next.

-To get the value of A CAPITAL letter, minus 32 from it's ASCII value we have 's' which is 115.
+To get the value of CAPITAL letter, minus 32 from it's ASCII value we have 's' which is 115.
 To get "S", 115 - 32 = 83